Instructions for using Node.js on FI

-Node.js used to create JavaScript programs.
-This platform is primarily intended for running stand-alone servers listening on a dedicated TCP port, which also applies to web frameworks.
-However, there are modules that allow you to run under the Apache web server and therefore also on Aise at
+Node.js runtime is used to create programs in JavaScript.
+This platform is primarily designed for running standalone servers listening on a dedicated TCP port, which is also true for web frameworks.
+However, there are modules that allow you to run under the Apache web server and therefore on Aise at

 www.fi.muni.cz

 .
-After reading this text, you should have enough information to choose the right solution for you.
+After reading this, you should have enough information to choose a solution that works for you.

-Instructions for using PHP on FI .
-We assume that Apache has access to the directory
+How to Use PHP on FI.
+We assume that Apache has access to the

 public_html